top of page

 Open Access

-My work is available in global top tier journals such as Nature Scientific Reports and highlights findings which will inform future clinical diagnosis and treatment of mental health.
+My work is available in global top tier journals such as Nature's Scientific Reports, and highlights findings which inform the future diagnosis and treatment of mental health.

 Nature_IER.jpg